DapperLib/Dapper/Dapper.Contrib/Readme.md

 connection.Update(new Car() { Id = 1, Name = "Saab" });
 ```

-or with column selection
+or with selected columns to update

 ```csharp
 connection.Update(new Car() { Id = 1, Name = "Saab" }, t=> new { t=> t.Name, t.Age });
 ```

-or update a list of entities.
+or update a list of entities

 ```csharp
 connection.Update(cars);
 ```

-with column selection
+with selected columns to update.

 ```csharp
 connection.Update(cars, t=> new { t[0].Name });